transparency-dev/trillian-tessera/README.md

 > If the policy cannot be satisfied then no checkpoint will be published.
 > It is up to the log operator to ensure that a satisfiable policy is configured, and that the requested publishing rate is acceptable to the configured witnesses.

-### Synchronous Integration
+### Synchronous Publication

-Synchronous Integration is provided by [`tessera.IntegrationAwaiter`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#IntegrationAwaiter).
+Synchronous Publication is provided by [`tessera.PublicationAwaiter`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#PublicationAwaiter).
-This allows applications built with Tessera to block until one or more leaves passed via calls to `Add()` are fully integrated into the tree.
+This allows applications built with Tessera to block until leaves passed via calls to `Add()` are committed to via a public checkpoint.

 > [!Tip]
 > This is useful if e.g. your application needs to return an inclusion proof in response to a request to add an entry to the log.